MFA Financial Information

 Assistantships in publishing and editing

-The program awards three Graduate Assistant positions (GAships) each year, one in each genre, to incoming students.
+The program awards up to three Graduate Assistant positions (GAships) each year to incoming students.
 The GAs work as editorial interns for The Normal School literary magazine, and they support the administrative staff in the program office.

 The program awards up to three Student Assistant positions each fall to continuing students to assist faculty in running our annual book contest, the Philip Levine Prize for Poetry.